We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Picaridin repellents should protect against mosquitos, ticks, biting flies, chiggers, and sand flies.

-If you prefer picaridin but still want effective coverage, this solution gets rave reviews and lasts up to 12 hours (so you won’t have to mess around with frequent applications).
+If you prefer picaridin, this solution gets rave reviews and lasts up to 12 hours — meaning you won’t have to mess around with frequently reapplying.
+The manufacturer says it won’t damage plastics or synthetic coatings, either, which means you shouldn’t worry about it getting on your clothing, backpack, or camping equipment.

 Oil of lemon eucalyptus repellents

-While this product can’t be used for babies, this is a great plant-based option for kiddos over the age of 3 years.
-It repels mosquitoes for up to 6 hours, is top rated, and doesn’t have the classic “bug spray smell.”
+While this product can’t be used for babies, it’s a great plant-based option for kiddos over the age of 3 years.
+It repels mosquitoes for up to 6 hours and won’t leave a greasy feeling on your skin.

 Essential oil repellents